-The Good Shepherd Rehabilitation and Healthcare Campus in Ashland joins the LSS Network of Hope.
+The Good Shepherd Rehabilitation and Healthcare Campus in Ashland joins Lutheran Social Services.

 Disaster Response services are offered.
-Faith Mission becomes a member of the LSS Network of Hope.
+Faith Mission becomes a part of Lutheran Social Services.

 The Faith Mission Resource Center and Clinic are opened as well as Lutheran Village of Ashland.